Searching for Gita, the Little Pearl: Part 7

 "We're here for each other and the Lord is with us both."

 Gita snuggled on the couch with her morning cup of coffee and the box of photos Aunt Ula had given to her.
 What a relief it was not to have to be secretive anymore.
 She had bought a photo album and now began the task of putting photos in it.
-She did not get too far, she was riveted to photos of her mother.
+She did not get too far, being so riveted to photos of her mother.
 She was a beautiful woman.
 'What does Mama look like now?' she wondered.
 She tensed as she found a photo of their family.
 Her father, Rufin, Mama, and baby Gita.
 They had sober faces.
 People in that day did not smile often in photos, but Gita got a strong sense of tension and unhappiness.
 Tears gathered in the corner of her eyes.
 She grieved for the childhood she really never had or wanted.
 She had few friends growing up because Borys had spread rumors about Mama and another man running away to America.
 She knew it was a lie, but she had no proof one way or another.
 Borys was a powerful man.
 Who would take her word over his?
 Her only true friend growing up was Sasha, a boy she'd met one day running away from her father.
 They played together often under the magic oak tree, walked in the woods and talked for hours.
 Two years her senior, he was her protector and encourager.
 And they both shared their red hair.
 She remembered the day she broke in his arms, and nearly inconsolable.
 But he did console her.

 Gita sat up straight and tried to follow his finger.
-There was a large, four point buck drinking from the pond.
+There was a large, four-point buck drinking from the pond.
 He sensed their presence and popped his head up, alert.
 He stared at them regally, without any fear.
 His presence and power filled up the woods, the forest was his.
 He put his head down to drink some more then began his way back into the forest.
 At the forest's edge, he took off, bounding with power until he was out of sight.

 "Sasha, you remind me of that buck."